-Say you go to a party or a bar after work and you have a few drunks.
-During the course of the evening you talk to a lot of people.
+Say you go to a party or a bar after work and you have a few drinks.
+During the course of the evening, you talk to a lot of people.
 Let’s say for this example you have a lot of fun, it was a great time.

 You have a few drinks but you are sure, positive, you are not drunk.